Skip to main content

 Please do not use your NFT minting wallet to run the snapshotter lite node v2.
 The safest approach is to generate and assign a burner wallet.
 You can generate a burner wallet through any of the tools listed below:

-Once generated, make sure you assign your burner wallet on your snapshotter dashboard.
+Once generated, make sure you assign your burner wallet to your snapshotter dashboard.

 • $SOURCE_RPC_URL: Use any Ethereum Mainnet RPC, such as Ankr, Infura, or Alchemy.